danwells96/ARISES/DocFiles/Program Architecture.md

 ## Class responsibilities
 * As visible in the image above, the app is separated into subviews.
 This is done to allow much easier manipulation of UI elements within the storyboard, where they would otherwise overlap and be difficult to select and adjust.
 * Each subview has a class which acts as a View Controller, providing the code to power its interactions.
 This also reduces the size of View Controller files and gives each a more specific purpose.
 * Some classes do not provide UI code, but act as a framework to interact with the model.
-For example, the `ModelController` interacts with the relational core database and provides functions that View Controllers can use to add/retreive objects.
+For example, the `ModelController` interacts with the relational core database and provides functions that View Controllers can use to add/retrieve objects.

 ### `ViewControllerMain`
 Controls transitions between domains by showing and hiding domain and indicator views.
 Also controls insulin entry fields.

 ### `ViewControllerFood`
-Controlls all UI elements in the open food domain.
+Controls all UI elements in the open food domain.
 Calls functions in `ModelController` to add and fetch `Meals` logs.

 ### `ViewControllerExercise`
-Controlls all UI elements in the open exercise domain.
+Controls all UI elements in the open exercise domain.
 Calls functions in `ModelController` to add and fetch `Exercise` logs.

 ### `ViewControllerHealth`
-Controlls all UI elements in the open health domain.
+Controls all UI elements in the open health domain.
 Calls functions in `ModelController` to add `Stress` and `Illness` logs and fetch `Day` logs.

 ### `ViewControllerAdvice`
-Controlls all UI elements in the open advice domain.
+Controls all UI elements in the open advice domain.
 Currently placeholder images and labels.

 ### `ViewControllerTableViewCell`
 Adds outlets and actions for table view cells, to allow other View Controllers to create tables, set cell labels and run functions when cell buttons are pressed.

 ### `ModelController`
-Provides fuctions to safely add and fetch objects from the persistent relational database in ‘Core Data’
+Provides functions to safely add and fetch objects from the persistent relational database in ‘Core Data’

 ### `ViewControllerGraph`
-Controls initalising graphs and displaying graphs.
+Controls initialising and displaying graphs.
 Calls functions in `ModelController` to fetch `Glucose` logs, and the `Meals`, `Exercise` and `Insulin` for the displayed day.

 ## Interactions